MrJohn91/platform_campaign_analysis/README.md

 ## Overview

-This project analyzes a year of social media campaign data from four sources across devices.
-The goal is to visualize trends, compare device performance, and share key insights on Meta’s weekly campaigns and their duration to guide smarter decisions.

-This project implements a media analytics pipeline for analyzing campaign performance data from various platforms.
-The pipeline generates several visual reports, providing insights into metrics such as impressions, clicks, and views across different device types and platforms.
-The reports are accessible via a FastAPI-based web service and are generated using Docker.
+This project analyzes a year of social media campaign data from four sources to visualize trends, compare device performance, and provide key insights into Meta’s weekly campaigns and their duration.
+The solution implements a scalable and automated pipeline that processes campaign performance data, generating visual reports on metrics like impressions, clicks, and views.
+These reports are accessible via a FastAPI-based web service and are generated within a Docker container, ensuring easy deployment and operation in a production environment.

 ## Features

 - **Campaign Performance Analysis:** Analyze data from four sources across various devices.
 - **Meta Weekly Campaign Analysis:** Visualize and compare impressions for campaigns, accounting for duration and partial weeks.
 - **Dockerized Pipeline:** The solution runs in a Docker container, ensuring it can run in any production environment without external dependencies.
-- **Swagger UI Interface:** Easy-to-use Swagger UI for interacting with the pipeline.
+- **Fast-Api** Provides a web interface to interact with the pipeline and manage the reports
+- *Local-Output-stpraged** Is created and generated reports are saved locally on the user's machine as well as inside the Docker container's output directory.

 ## Setup and Installation